-In this article we will share our own experience about how we increased the response rate from 5% to 12.8% of our quarterly email NPS survey campaign to all customers.
+We are thinking that the best way to teach you something is by talking about our own success.
+That’s why we will share with you our own experience about how we increased the response rate from 5% to 14.5% of our quarterly email NPS survey campaign to all customers.

 It’s not a secret that followup is one of the best ways to improve survey response conversion rate.
 With that in mind we decided to email surveys with Woodpecker, a great tool for follow ups.
 How does Woodpecker work?
 You simply create a campaign and define steps.
 By steps we mean the number of emails that are going to be sent to a particular recipient until he responds (reply to the email).